daituzhang/xlsx2email/README.md

 ## Install
 Install [Premailer](https://github.com/premailer/premailer) and [Guard](https://github.com/guard/guard)

 You can still use xlsx2email without premailer and guard (no auto listen to your template)

 ## Setting(only with guard)
 ```bash
 guard init
 ```
-open Guardfile and place the following in, you can modify the user setting area as the path you need
+open Guardfile and place the following in.

+You can modify the user setting area as the path you need
 ```ruby
 require 'pathname'
 ####################################################